vitalab/vitalab.github.io/deep-learning/_posts/2018-05-17-weak-sem-seg.md

 ---

-The authors propose using dilated convolution for weakly-supervised semantic segmentation.
+The authors propose using dilated convolutions for weakly-supervised semantic segmentation.
-In particular, they want to use their method where we only have the image labels.
+In particular, they designed their method for when we only have the image labels.

 As we can see below, the dilated convolution allows to transfer informations to neighboring pixels.

 ![](/deep-learning/images/weak-sem-seg/fig2.png)

-The model is describe below, it takes the features maps from a classification networks and then use several dilation scheme to extract features.
+The model is describe below, it takes the features maps from a classification network and then use several dilation schemes to extract features.

 ![](/deep-learning/images/weak-sem-seg/fig1.png)